 Tempted to jump into hiring new sales reps for this new territory?

 Consider this: Your current sales reps have already been in the trenches with prospects, leads and customers.
 They know what makes them tick.
 They know the industry and the exact words and phrases people use to describe their pain points, needs and challenges.
-They also know your product or service in-depth.
+They also know your sales process, business goals and your product or service in-depth.

 This is what makes inside sales (or remote sales) so useful.
 Instead of taking a massive risk by opening a new office location and hiring an entire team, you can test the waters with sales reps that have already excelled at selling your offering.